-Cocaine Use clinical trials at UC Health
+Cocaine Use clinical trials at University of California Health

-3 research studies open to eligible people
+2 in progress, 1 open to eligible people

 open to eligible people ages 18-65